 Jim Wiatt, Senior Advisor

 Alexis Nichols, Director of Operations

-Alexis has recruiting, marketing, operations, and project management expertise.
+Alexis has recruiting, HR, operations, and project management expertise.
 Prior to joining Global Philanthropy Group, she worked at a consulting firm for nonprofits where she aided in the overall brand redesign and created a marketing campaign focusing on community outreach and social media.
 While working for a property development company specializing in affordable housing for families and seniors, Alexis developed innovative solutions for building projects and streamlining business practices.
 She is a member of Americans for the Arts, a nonprofit organization advancing the arts and arts education.
 Alexis holds a BA in Communication and Art History from UC Santa Barbara where she graduated with honors and an MBA with an emphasis in Marketing from California Lutheran University.
 As a part of her graduate studies, Alexis completed the International Business Seminars program in Europe.

 Stephanie Green, Director

 Stephanie brings experience in campaign development and strategic partnership management.
 Before joining Global Philanthropy Group, Stephanie worked on the Health Communication & Media Partnerships team at the Henry J. Kaiser Family Foundation where she implemented national campaigns on HIV/AIDS and other health issues.
 Stephanie holds a BA in Human Biology from Stanford University, with an area of concentration on health in under-served communities.
 She also holds a MA in Sociology from Stanford University with a specialization in social movements, comparative politics and social change.